MOSCOW BLOG: Kremlin lays out new rules of the game for post-Trump relations

 What just happened in Moscow?
-The European Union's top diplomat Josep Borrell was sitting in a room with Russian foreign minister Sergei Lavrov in a highly anticipated meeting in the Russian capital, when in the course of the meeting Russia announced it was expelling three diplomats from Germany, Poland and Sweden.
+The European Union's top diplomat Josep Borrell was sitting in a room with Russian Foreign Minister Sergei Lavrov in a highly anticipated meeting in the Russian capital, when in the course of the meeting Russia announced it was expelling three diplomats from Germany, Poland and Sweden.

 Borrell has been slated for what is seen as a disastrous trip where he failed to threaten Russia with more sanctions in response to the decision to jail Alexey Navalny, who was sentenced to 2.8 years in prison just two days earlier.